matlab-deep-learning/satellite-image-semantic-segmentation/README.md

 ## License
 The license for <insert repo name> is available in the [LICENSE.TXT](LICENSE.TXT) file in this GitHub repository.

-Include any other License information here, including third-party content using separate license agreements

 ## Community Support
 [MATLAB Central](https://www.mathworks.com/matlabcentral)